shermand100/PiNodeXMR/README.md

 ![PiNode-XMR landing page](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots-v0.6.19/index.png)

 From here click on "Web Terminal" from the top navigation bar.
 You will most probably get a warning that it isn't a secure site.
-I havn't yet configured SSL certificates yet so this is normal.
+I haven't yet configured SSL certificates yet so this is normal.
 Click proceed and login with the default Username (all lowercase despite screenshot) and password of:

 Username: pinodexmr
 Password: PiNodeXMR

 ![PiNode-XMR web terminal](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots-v0.6.19/webterminal-first.png)

-From here enter as the screenshot shows to do the final setup phase which will allow you to set a new device password (for SSH, root and pinodexmr user), RPC username and password (this is the username and password you'll need to login to your device from an external monero wallet, using the PiNode-XMR as remote node) and finally as an optional step to configure a noip.com client to allow dynamic DNS updates.
+From here enter as the screenshot shows to do the final setup phase which will allow you to set a new device password (for SSH, root and pinodexmr user), RPC username and password (this is the username and password you'll need to login to your device from an external Monero wallet, using the PiNode-XMR as remote node) and finally as an optional step to configure a noip.com client to allow dynamic DNS updates.
-For beginners this last optional step is because most internet connections and IP addresses provided by ISPs are dynamic and so change regulary.
-To keep the address of your PiNode-XMR static it is simplist to use hostnames instead.
-If you don't intend to use your node remotely and just for the benifit of a local desktop wallet for example then the Dynamic DNS step can be skipped.
+For beginners this last optional step is because most internet connections and IP addresses provided by ISPs are dynamic and so change regularly.
+To keep the address of your PiNode-XMR static it is simplest to use hostnames instead.
+If you don't intend to use your node remotely and just for use with a local desktop wallet for example then the Dynamic DNS step can be skipped.

 So once logged in enter: `./setup.sh` as shown in the screenshot